Jot Exporter for Blender

 - Hit ‘/’ to play back the animation, which will write a png file to disk for each frame.

-If you would rather use Cycles or Blender’s Internal renderer, for the surface, you can render only the outlines only by making the basecoat transparent:
+If you would rather just render out the outlines, and use Cycles or Eevee for the surface, you can do this by making the basecoat transparent:

 - Use Next Mode button to get to the Basecoat Editor.